docker/docs/machine/get-started.md

 this fails if the `default` machine is not running.
 If desired, you can configure your system to start the `default` machine automatically.

-Here is an example of how to configure this on OS X.
+Here is an example of how to configure this on macOS.

 Create a file called `com.docker.machine.default.plist` under `~/Library/LaunchAgents` with the following content: